PragalvhaSharma/CloudflareAgents/README.md

-# Cloudflare Workers AI Chat Agent
+# Cloudflare Workers Prag's Chatbot

 This project is a bespoke chat experience built entirely on Cloudflare's AI platform.
 It combines the Cloudflare Agents runtime, Durable Objects, and Workers AI to deliver a streaming, tool-aware assistant that runs without any server infrastructure of its own.
 The UI is a Vite + React single-page app that talks directly to a Workers Durable Object which orchestrates the conversation.